pasqal-io/pyqtorch/docs/index.md

 # Welcome to pyqtorch

 **pyqtorch** is a state vector simulator designed for quantum machine learning written in [PyTorch](https://pytorch.org/).
 It allows for building fully differentiable quantum circuits comprised of both digital and analog operations using a intuitive [torch.nn.Module](https://pytorch.org/docs/stable/generated/torch.nn.Module.html)-based API.
+It can be used standalone as shown in these docs, or through our framework for quantum programming: [Qadence](https://github.com/pasqal-io/qadence).

 ## Setup